millerjames01/map_tile/README.markdown

 ## About polygon.wkt
 The included `polygon.wkt` file defines two polygons, one of Yale University campus, one of the Yale Bowl quadrangle.
 Notes included below:
-Polygon.wkt defines two polygons, one of Yale University campus, one of the Yale Bowl quadrangle.
 ```
 # lat	lng	description